 Benefit #3: Clients like it because it’s personal

-According to Aberdeen, 75% of customers prefer personalized offers.
+Many customers prefer personalized offers.
 This has been shown time and again to be true.
 It’s why email marketing remains so successful compared to other forms of inbound and outbound marketing.
 And it’s why solutions that aim to stop cart abandonment are so popular with retailers.

 ABM is implemented with the needs of a specific target prospect at a specific target account in mind.
 The research required to get this type of marketing up and running means that your prospects will know you’ve done your homework—and they’ll love you for it.